mabuchilab/QNET/docs/symbolic_algebra.rst

 Here we have allowed for a variable namespace which would come in handy if we wanted to construct an overall model that features multiple Jaynes-Cummings-type subsystems.

-By using the support for symbolic :py:mod:`sympy` expressions as scalar pre-factors to operators, one can instantiate a Jaynes-Cummings Hamiltonian with symbolic parameters:
+By using the support for symbolic :mod:`sympy` expressions as scalar pre-factors to operators, one can instantiate a Jaynes-Cummings Hamiltonian with symbolic parameters:

 >>> Delta, Theta, epsilon, g = symbols('Delta, Theta, epsilon, g', real = True)
 >>> H = H_JaynesCummings(Delta, Theta, epsilon, g)